jiriklepl/ParCo2024-artifact/README.md

 # Artifact Submission: Pure C++ Approach to Optimized Parallel Traversal of Regular Data Structures

-This is the replication package containing code and experimental results for the paper "Pure C++ Approach to Optimized Parallel Traversal of Regular Data Structures" submitted to the PMAM 2024 workshop.
+This is the replication package containing code and experimental results for the paper "Pure C++ Approach to Optimized Parallel Traversal of Regular Data Structures" submitted to the [PMAM 2024 workshop](https://www.cs.otago.ac.nz/pmam2024/) at the [PPoPP 2024 conference](https://conf.researchr.org/home/PPoPP-2024).

 ## Table of contents